A photo of a copperhead snake has recently gone viral, leaving many people wondering what this venomous snake looks like.

 There is no surefire way to keep copperheads away, but there are a few things that can be done to deter them.
 One of the best ways to keep copperheads away is to remove potential hiding places, such as woodpiles and rocks.
 If these areas cannot be removed, then they should be kept well-maintained so that the copperheads do not have a chance to seek shelter there.

-See also Photo Of Poison Sumac
+See also Photo Of A Hornet

 Another way to keep copperheads away is to use a repellent.
 There are a number of commercially available repellents that can be used, or a homeowner can make their own by mixing garlic and water.
 The garlic will irritate the snakes’ skin and make them want to stay away.